DanielJohnston/techtest-database/README.md

 - [x] As a user, so that I can retrieve information I've stored, I would like to pass information to a server and then retrieve it later

 - [x] As a different user, so that I can retrieve information someone else has stored, I would like to start a new session and retrieve previously stored information using a key that's been shared with me

+- [x] As a user, so that I can retrieve information even if the program or computer are reset, I would like to retrieve data that has been stored using a persistent database

+- [ ] As a user, so that I understand that I've given a non-existent key, I would like an error message if I enter a key that has no attached value in the database